marcodebe/dicom-ecg-plot/README.md

 Supported output formats are: eps, jpeg, jpg, pdf, pgf, png, ps, raw, rgba, svg, svgz, tif, tiff.

-The sample file is a 12-lead ECG dicom file produced by Mortara equipment.

 The signals are filtered using a bandpass (0.05-40 Hz) butterworth filter of order 1.

 Work in progress, we need: